MCZ116/Task-Manager/README.md

 ## Description

-Task manager project is created used Java and Spring Boot, temporarily using h2 database for development and testing purposes.
+Task manager project is created used Java and Spring Boot in backend and React frontend, temporarily using h2 database for development and testing purposes.

 ## Running
 * Clone this repository: